MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/lob-and-enterprise-2020-support.md

 > [!IMPORTANT]
 > Starting with version 18c, Oracle made some changes to the underlying metadata views that can impact clients that rely on those views, like BizTalk.
 Due to these changes, there may be some scenarios where BizTalk may have consistent failures when interacting with Oracle 18c and 19c.
 >
 > To address these scenarios, the Oracle packages used by BizTalk need to be reverted back to the Oracle 12.1 metadata format and recompiled.
 Information about this metadata change and workaround are outlined in the [Oracle documentation](https://docs.oracle.com/en/database/oracle/oracle-database/18/upgrd/feature-changes-oracle-database-18c-upgrade.html#GUID-543498D6-3799-4217-9BE3-4BB8630FC32D) (opens Oracle's website).
 Implementing this workaround in Oracle is fully supported by BizTalk.
+When running Oracle 18c and higher BizTalk automatically detects if the workaround has been implemented.

 ### Oracle Client